 The order of operations is a set of rules that dictate the sequence in which mathematical operations should be performed.
 It ensures that mathematical expressions are evaluated consistently and unambiguously.
 The most common acronyms used to remember the order of operations are PEMDAS (Parentheses, Exponents, Multiplication and Division, Addition and Subtraction) in the United States and BODMAS (Brackets, Orders, Division and Multiplication, Addition and Subtraction) in other parts of the world.

 Following the order of operations is vital for accurately evaluating mathematical expressions, especially those involving multiple operations.
-For example, in the expression 2 + 3 * 4, if we perform the addition first, we get 5 * 4 = 20, which is incorrect.
+Still, for example, in the expression 2 + 3 * 4, if we perform the addition first, we get 5 * 4 = 20, which is incorrect.
 The correct way is to perform the multiplication first: 3 * 4 = 12, and then add 2, resulting in 14.

 Nested Exponents: A Deeper Dive